Men's FIH Hockey Nations Cup

 The Men's FIH Hockey Nations Cup is an international men's field hockey tournament organised annually by the International Hockey Federation.
 The winner of the tournament qualifies for the Men's FIH Pro League.

 The tournament was founded in 2019 and the first edition was held in November 2022 in Potchefstroom, South Africa.
+In June 2026, the tournament was expanded to ten teams competing, starting with the 2026–27 season.